-WHEREAS, Procedures for Local Comprehensive Planning established by the t of 1989, and the required public hearing, 2015.
+-, these documents were prepared according to the Standards and Procedures for Local Comprehensive Planning established by the Georgia Planning Act of 1989, and that the community considered both the Regional Water Plan and the Georgia Department of Natural Resources Rules for Environmental Planning Criteria in preparing the plan, and that the required public hearing was held on, 2015.

-OF DUNWOODY, G any supplemental i subject Public Hea GEORGIA, hereby traininformation requested aring, to the Atlant ommunity Affairs for that the MAYOR AND COUNCIL OF THE CITY nsmit the Comprehensive Plan inclusive of d by the Mayor and City Council during the a Regional Commission and the Georgia official review as required by the rules
+OF DUNWOODY, G any supplemental subject Public He REFORE RESOLVED, that the MAYOR AND COUNCIL OF THE CITY GEORGIA, hereby transmit the Comprehensive Plan inclusive of information requested by the Mayor and City Council during the aring, to the Atlanta Regional Commission and the Georgia mmunity Affairs for official review as required by the rules ning Act of 1989.

-resolution herein aut y the Mayor and Council for the City of thorizes transmittal as prescribed effective
+THER RESOLVED by the Mayor and Council for the City of resolution herein authorizes transmittal as prescribed effective, 2015.

 Approved for transmittal:

 Michael G. Davis, Mayor

-Attest:
+Attest: Michael G. Davis, Mayor

-Sharon Lowery, Cit y Clerk
+Attest: Sharon Lowery, Cit

-(Seal)